EFilonov/course-rating/README.md

 - App Router architecture
 - Modern React patterns

-However, during development, we discovered that the original API we planned to use was located in a territory that became inaccessible from Ukraine due to geopolitical reasons.
-This challenge led us to develop our own "kindest" data migration tools and database infrastructure, ironically transforming what started as a frontend exploration into a full-featured full-stack application! 😄
+However, during development, i discovered that the original API we planned to use was located in a territory that became inaccessible from Ukraine due to "geopolitical reasons".
+This challenge me to develop own "kindest" data migration tools and database infrastructure, ironically transforming what started as a frontend exploration into a full-featured full-stack application! 😄

 ## ✨ Features